 These can skew your cost per conversion a little bit, so to work out your true cost per conversion, add up your view-through conversions and your actual conversions, and divide by your overall cost.

 Where there are hundreds of strange Google Ads metrics, these are the run-of-the-mill everyday metrics that are used by us for all of our clients to better understand the success of the campaigns we are running.

-So if you’re new to Google Ads or just want to be aware of the key metrics, then this article will have hopefully decoded all you need to know.
-If there’s any further information you require on Google Ads metrics – or regarding your account more generally – don’t hesitate to get in touch with us for a chat and we’ll be happy to help!
+So, if you’re new to Google Ads or just want to be aware of the key metrics, this article should’ve hopefully decoded all you need to know.
+However if you want to delve deeper into Google Ads metrics – or even discuss your account more generally – don’t hesitate to get in touch for a chat.
+We’re always up for a chat about PPC and will be happy to help!